jembi/md-form-builder/README.md

 $scope.state.FormBuilder = {
   name: 'FormBuilderForm',
   displayType: 'tabs', // options are 'tabs' or 'null'
+  class: "customFormClass",
+  styles: "display: block;",
   globals: {
     viewModeOnly: false, // disable editing
+    hideNotifications: // hide the notification message from displaying at the top of the form
     showDraftSubmitButton: true, // show a checkbox for the user to submit a draft
     showReviewButton: false
   },